Opioid use disorder: Management

 Though treatment reduces mortality rates, the first four weeks after treatment begins and the four weeks after treatment ceases are the riskiest times for drug-related deaths.
 These periods of increased vulnerability are significant because many of those in treatment leave programs during these periods.
+There is evidence that people with opioid use disorder who are dependent on pharmaceutical opioids may require a different management approach from those who take heroin.